Clive Ponting: Charges under the Official Secrets Act

 Shortly after his resignation, The Observer began to serialise Ponting's book The Right to Know: The Inside Story of the Belgrano Affair.
 The Conservative government reacted by amending the secrets legislation and by introducing the Official Secrets Act 1989.
 Before the trial, a jury could take the view that if an action could be seen to be in the public interest, the right of the individual to take that action might be justified.
 As a result of the 1989 modification, that defence was removed.
 After the enactment, it was taken that "'public interest' is what the government of the day says it is".

-The events of Ponting's charge and trial were dramatized by Richard Monks on BBC Radio Four in May 2022.
+The events of Ponting's charge and trial were dramatised by Richard Monks on BBC Radio Four in May 2022.

 Academic career

 Following his resignation from the Civil Service, Ponting served as a reader in the Department of Politics and International Relations at the University of Wales, Swansea, until his retirement in 2004.
 He was one of the pioneers of Big History.

 His historical works have attracted attention from other academics, with scholar Paul Addison writing that "Ponting writes well and the clarity with which he summarises the issues calls to mind a model civil servant briefing his minister.
 He swoops like a hawk on the damning quotation or the telling statistic."
 C. J. Coventry reviewed Ponting's biography of Churchill, writing that "Ponting shattered the Churchill illusion for his readers leaving them little to piece together, just marble shards on the floor of his looted temple".